sadhikabilla/Rhythm/README.md

   * I -> A# / Bb
   * L -> B

+Octaves may be selected using the number keys.
+The octave may be temporarily raised by holding down `SHIFT` and reduced by holding down `CTRL`.

 ## Building Instructions
 After cloning the repository, run npm install (you need Node.js installed).